Local law enforcement won't enforce Newsom's mask mandate, but urge residents to comply voluntarily

 "If they want to remind people they should be wearing masks, I'm not prohibiting it.
 We're not going to be making arrests or citiations," said Fresno County Sheriff Margaret Mims.

-Sheriff Mims said while they're in support of Governor Newsom's stricter state guidelines, they need to prioritize their resocitationsighting crime.
+Sheriff Mims said while they're in support of Governor Newsom's stricter state guidelines, they need to prioritize their resources on fighting crime.

 "We're answering DV calls from Auberry and Prather to the Coalinga-Mendota area, we're answering to robbery calls.
 Why would we interrupt that emergency call to enforce mask regulation?"
 Mims said.